 A narrow, fine-tooth blade cuts curves much faster than a coping saw.
-It’s also a fast way to wreck your cope.
-So practice on scraps before making real cuts.
-Turn off the orbital action on he saw.
+It’s also a fast way to wreck your cope, so practice on scraps before making real cuts.
+Before you try this, turn off the orbital action on the saw.

 Tools that match the curves of a profile make coping faster and better.
 On complex profiles, you could try a file, rasp, rotary tool or dowel wrapped with sandpaper—or all of the above.

 Cope With a Belt Sander